bsc-pm/nos-v/docs/user/errors.md

 # Error Handling

 In nOS-V, most public functions return an integer code that indicates the successful completion of the operation, or a possible error during the function execution.
 When the function succeeded, `NOSV_SUCCESS` is returned.
-This value is guaranteed to be zero, while all errors are non-zero.
+This value is guaranteed to be zero, while all errors are negative and non-zero.
 The `nosv/errors.h` header defines the complete API regarding the error codes and error handling.
 This header is automatically included by the main `nosv.h` header.

 The nOS-V runtime provides the following API function to obtain the string description of a error code programmatically: